department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/documentation/benefit-payments-FE-documentation.md

 #### Visual specs
 - Use the [error alert component](https://design.va.gov/storybook/?path=/docs/components-va-alert--error) for the error message.
 >We're sorry.
-We can't access some of your information right now.
+We can't access your payment history right now.
 We're working to fix this problem.
 Please check back later.
 - This should appear under the 'Benefit payments' header.

 #### Mock-ups